jiazhang0/meta-integrity/README.md

 - Performance influence
   Moderate policy can make a good balance between the performance and security.
-  Tune the default external policy (/etc/ima_policy.default) and modulate the custom policy for the product requirement.
+  Tune the default external policy (`/etc/ima_policy.default`) and modulate the custom policy for the product requirement.

 - Use IMA digital signature to protect the executable Using the digital signature scheme DIGSIG is safer than digest-based scheme.
-  Meanwhile, use "appraise_type=imasig" in your IMA policy to enforce running this.
+  Meanwhile, use `appraise_type=imasig` in your IMA policy to enforce running this.

 - Use the measurement and audit rules together